 Poverty in India differs for different states.
-The success rate of reducing poverty varies from state to state causing inter-state disparities in poverty level.
-Orissa, Bihar and Madhya Pradesh are the three poorest states in India with their people living below the poverty line being 47, 42 and 37 per cent respectively.
-Jammu and Kashmir, Punjab and Himachal Pradesh are the three better-off states in India as far as the poverty is concerned.
+The success rate of reducing poverty varies from state to state, causing inter-state disparities in the poverty level.
+Orissa, Bihar and Madhya Pradesh are the three poorest states in India, with their people living below the poverty line 47, 42 and 37 per cent, respectively.
+Jammu and Kashmir, Punjab and Himachal Pradesh are the three better-off states in India as far as poverty is concerned.
 There are various factors that are responsible for these interstate disparities of poverty in India.

 7. Describe global poverty trends.

-The success rate of reducing poverty varies from state to state causing inter-state disparities in poverty level.
-Orissa, Bihar and Madhya Pradesh are the three poorest states in India with their people living below the poverty line being 47, 42 and 37 per cent respectively.
-Jammu and Kashmir, Punjab and Himachal Pradesh are the three better-off states in India as far as the poverty is concerned.
+The success rate of reducing poverty varies from state to state, causing inter-state disparities in the poverty level.
+Orissa, Bihar and Madhya Pradesh are the three poorest states in India, with their people living below the poverty line 47, 42 and 37 per cent, respectively.
+Jammu and Kashmir, Punjab and Himachal Pradesh are the three better-off states in India as far as poverty is concerned.
 There has been a substantial reduction in global poverty.
 Poverty declined in China and South-East Asian countries as a result of rapid economic growth and huge investments in the development of human resources.
 In Latin America, the ratio of poverty remained almost the same.
 In sub-Saharan Africa, poverty saw an upward trend rather than a downward trend.
 It rose from 41% in 1981 to 46% in 2001.
-Poverty has surfaced itself in some of the former socialist countries like Russia, where formerly it was non-existent.
+Poverty has surfaced in some of the former socialist countries, like Russia, where formerly it was non-existent.

-8. Describe current government strategy of poverty alleviation?
+8. Describe the current government strategy of poverty alleviation.

-Removal of poverty has been one of the major objectives of Indian developmental strategy.
-The current anti-poverty strategy of the government is based broadly on two planks, being, promotion of economic growth and targeted anti-poverty programmes.
-Awareness is being spread across the nation specifying the importance of education, which has resulted in the increase of literacy level.
+Removal of poverty has been one of the major objectives of the Indian developmental strategy.
+The current anti-poverty strategy of the government is based broadly on two planks: promotion of economic growth and targeted anti-poverty programmes.
+Awareness is being spread across the nation specifying the importance of education, which has resulted in an increase in the literacy level.
 Various schemes like Mahatma Gandhi National Rural Employment Guarantee Act, 2005, Swarnajayanti Gram Swarozgar Yojana (SGSY), Pradhan Mantri Gramodaya Yojana (PMGY) and Prime Minister Rozgar Yojana (PMRY) have been introduced by the government with an aim to abolish poverty from the country.

 (i) What do you understand by human poverty?

-Human poverty is a term that means that poverty in India is not just limited to the economic status of the people but rather spreads in various other sectors which include lack of education, negligence of health care system, discrimination and disparity.
-Abolishing poverty from the country should no be the only aim of the authorities but to abolish human poverty must be the aim.
+Human poverty is a term that means that poverty is not just limited to the economic status of the people but rather spreads in various other sectors, which include lack of education, negligence of the health care system, discrimination and disparity.
+Abolishing poverty should not be the only aim of the authorities, but abolishing human poverty must be the aim.

 (ii) Who are the poorest of the poor?